You have no items in your shopping cart.

 The way these assemblies work is that a shutter blocks off a section of the headlight reserved to project light upward (like a normal high beam would).
 When the high beam is activated, the shutter opens creating the high beam effect.

-It is worth pointing out that single-beam headlights will never using dual-beam bulbs.
+It is worth pointing out that single-beam headlights will never use dual-beam bulbs.

 You may be wondering how the low beam and the high beam functions fit within the conversation of single-beam and dual-beam headlights.

-Both these functions are present in both systems and are in fact required by law and transportation regulators across the world.
-The only difference, as already explain in this resource, is that single-beam headlights will produce each beam with a separate bulb while dual-beam bulbs will produce both beams with one single bulb.
+Both these functions are present in both systems and are required by law and transportation regulators across the world.
+The only difference, as already explained in this resource, is that single-beam headlights will produce each beam with a separate bulb while dual-beam bulbs will produce both beams with one single bulb.

 To learn more on this topic, visit our guide on the difference between low beam and high beam headlight function.

-Generally, the bulb is the one that is dual beam since it's the part of the headlight system that has the function to emit two light beams.
-It can be argued that the headlight is also a dual beam since it only has room for one dual beam bulb.
+Generally, the bulb is the one that is dual beam since it's part of the headlight system that has the function to emit two light beams.
+It can be argued that the headlight is also a dual beam since it only has room for one dual-beam bulb.

 However, for a very limited number of cars, it is the headlights that are dual beam.
 These headlights come with a flap function that creates two beams out of one bulb.